-- Arrange and provide transportation for children who are ill from their orphanage or school to the hospital or health facility and back, and pay for all medical services.
+Arrange and provide transportation for sick children from their orphanage or school to the hospital and back, and pay for all medical services.

-- Transport HIV+ children on a monthly basis to a specialized clinic for check-ups and a support group of other children living with HIV/AIDS, and cover all associated costs.
+Transport HIV positive children to a specialised clinic for check-ups and a support group of other children living with HIV/AIDS, and cover all associated costs.

-- Supply our beneficiary organizations with first aid materials on a monthly basis.
-First aid supplies include: cold medicine, antibacterial cream, plasters, bandage wraps, gloves, malaria diagnostic kits, mosquito nets, scales to monitor weight, and much more.
+Supply our beneficiary organisations with first-aid materials.
+First-aid supplies include: cold medicine, antibacterial cream, plasters, bandage wraps, gloves, malaria diagnostic kits, mosquito nets, scales to monitor weight, and much more.

-The help2kids Health Project aims to provide health education to children and their guardians in order to promote healthy behavior, prevent illnesses, and address stigmas.
+The help2kids Health Project provides health education to children and their guardians in order to promote healthy behavior, prevent illnesses, and address stigmas.
 In particular, we: